Def Leppard: Lineup changes and Pyromania (1982–1983)

 On 11 July 1982, Pete Willis was fired due to excessive alcohol consumption on the job and was replaced by Phil Collen of Girl the next day.
 This personnel change took place during the recording of their third album, Pyromania, which was released on 20 January 1983 and also produced by Lange.
 The cover artwork depicted a cartoon image of a huge flame emerging from the top floor of a skyscraper, with a bullseye aimed at the flame.
 The lead single, "Photograph", turned Def Leppard into a household name, supplanting Michael Jackson's "Beat It" as the most requested video on MTV and becoming a staple of rock radio (holding the number 1 position on the US Album Rock Track Chart for six weeks), and sparked a headline tour across the US.
 The second single, 'Rock of Ages, also reached number 1 on the Rock Tracks chart, with both singles reaching the Top 20 of the Hot 100 ("Photograph" number 12 and "Rock of Ages" number 16), unusual for hard rock songs.

 Fuelled by "Photograph", "Rock of Ages", and the third single "Foolin'", Pyromania went on to sell six million copies in 1983 (more than 100,000 copies every week in that year) and was held from the top of the US charts only by Michael Jackson's Thriller.
 With the album's massive success, Pyromania was the catalyst for the 1980s pop-metal movement.
 In 2004, Pyromania was certified Diamond having sold over 10 million copies in the US; it was also certified 7× platinum in Canada, where it had peaked at number 4, its second highest certification.
 With their music videos becoming a staple of MTV Rolling Stone named them among the artists of the Second British Invasion.
-The Pyromania tour began in England at the Marquee Club in Oxford Street, London in February 1983.
+The Pyromania tour began in England at the Marquee Club on Wardour Street, Soho, London in February 1983.
 Def Leppard's US tour in support of the album began in March opening for Billy Squier and ended with a headlining performance before an audience of 55,000 at Jack Murphy Stadium in San Diego, California in September.
-As a testament to the band's popularity at the time, a US Gallup poll in 1984 saw Def Leppard voted as favourite rock band over peers such as The Rolling Stones, AC/DC, and Journey.
-Interestingly, Pyromania was not as successful in their native UK where it reached number 18 on the album chart.
+As a testament to the band's popularity at the time, a US Gallup poll in 1984 saw Def Leppard voted as favourite rock band over the Rolling Stones, AC/DC, and Journey.
+Pyromania was not as successful in their native UK where it reached number 18 on the album chart.